The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Aluminum Liners

-- Suitability: Best for natural gas appliances only.
+- Suitability: Natural gas appliances only.

 Stainless Steel Liners